lambdaclass/mirra_backend/docs/src/architecture/backend_architecture.md

 For matchmaking to work, players should be able to join a game, which will automatically start once the lobby is full or we reach a time limit (whichever happens first).

 There is a single process taking care of the matchmaking, the `MatchingCoordinator`.
-This process is responsible for keeping track of the lobby and its state, launching a new game when the lobby is full or the time limit is reached.
-It also provides an API for joining and leaving the lobby.
+This process is responsible for keeping track of a queue that receives all players that press the play button, launching a new game when it reaches the max capacity for a game or the time limit is reached (launching the game with bots).

 When the game starts, each player connects to the server through a websocket.
 The server spawns a new process for each connection, which we'll call `PlayWebSocket`.
 This process is responsible for handling the connection and relaying messages between the player and the game.
 We'll go into more detail about this later.